pskl/pskl.github.io/_posts/2000-01-01-ddd-refactor.markdown

 ## A case study

-Let's take look at a real life business problem: the [8fit](https://8fit.com/) backend application is a Ruby on Rails monolith interfaced with a frontend mobile application written in Typescript using React Native.
+Let's take a look at a real life business problem: the [8fit](https://8fit.com/) backend application is a Ruby on Rails monolith interfaced with a frontend mobile application written in Typescript using React Native.

 ### Current state

 The backend was first and foremost designed with a standard Rails CRUD architeture with each endpoint more or less mapping one to one with the underlying models.
-Over time and since a lot of the features were firstly built in the app itself the frontend code had the responsability to assemble and handle compound objects created from those base elements with more or less success.
-This signals the acummulation of domain logic in the frontend code and ultra tight coupling. :warning:
+Over time and since a lot of the features were firstly built in the app itself the frontend code had the responsibility to assemble and handle compound objects created from those base elements with more or less success.
+This signals the accummulation of domain logic in the frontend code and ultra tight coupling. :warning:

-> “A common mistake made when using REST is to design resources that directly reflect the Aggregates in the domain model.
+> “A common mistake made when using REST is to design resources that directly reflect the aggregates in the domain model.
 Doing this forces every client into a Conformist relationship, where if the model changes shape the resources will also.
 Instead resources should be designed synthetically to follow client-driven use cases.” - __Vaughn Vernon, Domain-Driven Design Distilled (2016)__

 It is important and tricky to be able to detect at the right moment the emergence of domain models.
-Nevertheless the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and the pragramtic ethos of the common Ruby developer outline that you should never over-engineer in the first place.
+Nevertheless the [YAGNI principle](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and the pragmatic ethos of the common Ruby developer outline that you should never over-engineer in the first place.
 Although it can help a lot to detect when your architecture would benefit from the creation of new domain models and determine where its creation is most appropriate.

 <img class='post-image' src="http://pascal.cc/assets/pictures/8fit_ddd_1.png">